hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 These primitive data types largely correspond to the primitive data types of other Lisps.

-In addition eLisp has a number of data types that are peculiar to it, because they pertain to the fact that eLisp is the scripting language of an editor.
+In addition Elisp has a number of data types that are peculiar to it, because they pertain to the fact that Elisp is the scripting language of an editor.
 These data types are:

 * buffer
 * marker